mijndert/blog/src/posts/avoid-using-internal-load-balancers.md

 ---
-title: "Avoid using internal load balancers"
+title: Avoid using internal load balancers
 date: 2022-03-15
-summary: "On avoiding internal load balancers in liue of AWS CloudMap."
+summary: On avoiding internal load balancers in liue of AWS CloudMap.
 publish: true
 ---